ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 └────────────────────────────┴────────────────────────────────┘
 ```

+## parseDateTime64BestEffortUS

+Same as for [parseDateTime64BestEffort](#parsedatetime64besteffort), except that this function prefers US date format (`MM/DD/YYYY` etc.) in case of ambiguity.

 ## parseDateTime64BestEffortOrNull

 Same as for [parseDateTime64BestEffort](#parsedatetime64besteffort) except that it returns `NULL` when it encounters a date format that cannot be processed.